-Goal #1 Understand and be able to apply the concepts of evolution and natural selection.Summary of the Evolution assessments for 2008/2009
+Goal #1 Understand and be able to apply the concepts of evolution and natural selection.
+Summary of the Evolution assessments for 2009/2010

-When we gave the test to EE students early in the semester, 72 students took the exam, averaging 6.7 out of 25 (Table 1).
-At the end of the semester, 61 students took it, and averaged 17.9, improving by 42 percentage points.
+When we gave the test to EE students early in the semester, 60 students took the exam, averaging 8.1 out of 25 (Table 1).
+At the end of the semester, 52 students took it, and averaged 20.0, improving by 47 percentage points.

-In Attributes of Life, 42 students took the exam, and averaged 14.2 of 25 points.
+In Diversity of Life, 35 students took the exam, and averaged 17.5 of 25 points.

-The 35 seniors who took the assessment in 2008/9 senior seminars averaged 17.3 of 25.
-Three seniors earned 23-25, twelve 20-22, four 18-19, six 15-17, and ten below 15.
+The 32 seniors who took the assessment in 2009/2010 senior seminars averaged 17.9 of 25.
+Four seniors scored 23 and above, seven 20-22, five 18-19, ten 15-17, and six below 15.
 In 2006/2007, 35% of seniors did not earn at least a 60% on the assessment.
 In 2007/2008, 43% of the seniors did not pass the assessment.
-In 2008/2009, 29% of the seniors did not pass the assessment.
-At this time, we are using these data for assessment of the department only, but are discussing consequences for students who fail to meet the goal.
+In 2008/2009, 29% of the seniors did not pass the assessment, and in 2010, only 18.7% of the seniors did not pass.
+At this time, we are using these data mainly for assessment of the department, but are discussing consequences for students who fail to meet the goal.
+The score is part of their senior seminar grade, and we voted to consider it as 10% of the grade from Fall 2010 on.

-The data from all four years of assessment have similar trends, showing that the students do not have much understanding of evolution when they start the program, and that their performance improves much more than our 25% target, with about three times as many right answers on the test at the end of the first semester.
-The retention of the basic understanding of evolution was similar, with scores from the test in Attributes of Life at the end of the first year and from senior seminar being very similar to scores on the ecology and evolution post-test, just after concentrated teaching of the concepts.
+The data from all five years of assessment have shown similar trends, showing that the students do not have much understanding of evolution when they start the program, and that their performance improves much more than our 25% target, with about three times as many right answers on the test at the end of the first semester.
+The retention of the basic understanding of evolution was similar, with scores from the test in Diversity of Life at the end of the first year and from senior seminar being very similar to scores on the ecology and evolution post-test, just after concentrated teaching of the concepts.
 This part of the assessment strongly falls into the "green light" category.

 In addition to the above effort to assess our teaching of evolution as a central theme of biology, the faculty developed new syllabi for courses including departmental goals and a demonstration of how evolution is addressed in each course.
 In spring 2006, only 6 of 14 majors syllabi included departmental goals (42.86%), and only 3 of the 14 showed directly how evolution is addressed in the course (28.57%).
 In both 2006/2007 and 2007/2008, all biology majors' course syllabi included departmental goals (100%).
 Seventy-five percent of Fall 2006 syllabi, and eighty percent of Spring 2007 syllabi, directly demonstrated how courses covered evolutionary themes.
 In fall 2007, 81.8% and in spring 2008, 91% of the majors courses directly demonstrate how evolution is incorporated into them.
 Similar results hold for the syllabi in 2008/2009 (81.8% in fall and 90% in spring, Table 2 a and b).
+In Fall, 2009, 83.3% of the syllabi directly include evolution, and in Spring 2010, 90%.
 We will continue to encourage further improvement in intentional linkage of evolution to material in the remaining courses.
 We are very close to the 90% compliance necessary for a green light.
+The only courses that do not incorporated evolution as a central theme currently are Human Anatomy and Physiology I and II.
+We decided that it is appropriate NOT to concentrate on evolution in these classes, since their goals and target population are different than the other courses in our major.
+Therefore, we will exempt them from our analyses in the future.